Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Conclusion

 \section{Conclusion}

 In this paper, we present the weight-wise deep partial updating paradigm, motivated by the fact that continuous full weight updating may be impossible in many edge intelligence scenarios.
-We present \sysname, which is established through analytically upper-bounding the loss difference between partial updating and full updating, and only updating the weights which make the largest contributions to the upper bound.
+We present \sysname through analytically upper-bounding the loss difference between partial updating and full updating. \sysname only updates the weights that make the largest contributions to the upper bound, while reuses the other weights that have less impact on the loss reduction.
 Extensive experimental results demonstrate the efficacy of \sysname which achieves a high inference accuracy while updating a rather small number of weights.